 You might lose volunteers due to unforeseen obstacles in your current process.
 Consider what message you’re sending to potential staff or volunteers.
 Will this event be a hassle, or will it be easy and fun to participate in?
 Also, consider the time you’ll spend managing a clunky process.

-Set up communication systems early and use them oftenArguably the single-most important tactic—successfully communicating with teams—leads to a well-informed and engaged workforce.
+Set up communication systems early and use them oftenArguably the single most important tactic, successful communication with teams leads to a well-informed, satisfied, and engaged workforce.

 - Be proactive in communicating with your event staff and volunteers.
 Communicating information frequently helps teams work together and improves morale.

 - Promote a variety of communication streams.
 Knowing which method to use for a given scenario supports better information distribution and higher read rates.
 Consider using an in-app bulletin board for general information,automatic email notifications for reminders, and broadcast SMS for time-sensitive alerts.

 - In first step, be sure to communicate:

 - Shift responsibilities

 - Processes for vouchers, giveaways, or other rewards

 Event scheduling and facilitation is the step where your schedule begins to take shape.
 This step involves first gathering event requirements to frame out your schedule, followed by filling shifts.
 With proper communication and tools, you can empower staff and volunteers to sign up for their own shifts (known as “bottom-up scheduling”).
 Note that what your schedule looks like at this step often differs dramatically from the final version you’ll execute on the day of the event.

 Here are some best practices you can implement to optimize event scheduling and facilitation: